 Don’t stay in too long, or you may feel faint; and don’t rinse off after you bathe, or you will lose the benefits of the minerals on your skin.
 After you dry off and dress again, it is important to drink liquids to replace the fluids lost through sweating and the diuretic effect of the minerals.

 The Best Baths

 There is nothing better than relaxing in a hot onsen bath while gazing at an amazing view.

 All over Nara, you will find onsen that make the most of the seasons.
 Built on a mountain ridge, most of the ryokan in Yoshinoyama feature views over the valleys and forest, which you can enjoy while bathing.
-At Yumoto Honoya in Yoshino, you get a prime view of the cherry blossoms or autumn colours from the bath.
-If you want to relax even more, you can visit the on-site ayurvedic spa.
+At Chikurin-in Gunpoen in Yoshino, you get a prime view of the cherry blossoms or autumn colours from the bath.
+After a relaxing bath, stroll the beautiful 300 year-old gardens around the ryokan.

 Mt.
 Shigi in Ikoma is another famous spot for enjoying seasonal colours.
 While there are several luxurious onsen hotels on the mountain, you don’t have to be a hotel guest to bathe.
 Many ryokan and hotels offer lunch and bath packages to let non-residents enjoy the beautiful onsen facilities.